Philosophy of Service

 Overdue notices are mailed only as a courtesy reminder.
 The Library is not responsible for mail that does not reach the addressee.
 Failure to receive notices does not absolve borrowers of their responsibilities.

 Materials must be returned to the Library in the same physical condition as when they were checked out.

-Debts are posted in LMS for MCCCD students and community borrowers.
+Debts are posted in SIS for MCCCD students and community borrowers.
 Debts are not posted for faculty, staff or adjunct faculty except upon the determination of the Information Resources Chair.

-The Information Resources Chair or designee may waive the cost of items which are returned in good condition within 180 days of the due date but the borrower will still be assessed a $5.00 overdue charge per item.
+The Information Resources Chair or designee may waive the cost of items which are returned in good condition within 180 days of the due date but the borrower will still be assessed a $5.00 lost processing fee per item.

 No refunds will be granted after 30 days.
-When a refund is given, the borrower is still responsible for the $5.00 overdue charge per item.
+When a refund is given, the borrower is still responsible for the $5.00 lost processing fee per item.
 The Information Resources Chair or designee will determine if a refund is to be granted.